 The rest of our time at Ober Gatlinburg was spent browsing through the various retail shops located inside—or staring hungrily at some of the fudge displayed at the candy shop.
 We ate pretty light because we had plans to meet back at the hotel and go out for dinner at one of the many tasty restaurant options in Gatlinburg.
 We were a bit bummed we didn’t take advantage of ALL the options our wristbands provided us with, but we left with a very positive experience.
 We had tons of fun, and we won’t soon forget our experience at Ober Gatlinburg.
 Next time maybe we can get over our fear of chair lifts and benefit from the views and extra fun we unfortunately missed.

-For a full list of activities at Ober Gatlinburg, check out their website and be sure to make MobileBrochure your research point for your Smoky Mountain vacation.
+For a full list of activities at Ober Gatlinburg, check out their website and be sure to make MobileBrochure your research point for adventurous things to do in Gatlinburg.
 Hope you enjoyed reading about our adventure, and don’t be afraid to let me know in the comments what you thought about this post.